hansjovis/braunian-noise-ng2/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.4.

+## Important notice
+**This repository is not under active development anymore and is thus archived.
+Dependencies are most likely outdated and can contain security issues.
+Fork this project at your own risk!**

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.